rise-lab-skku/ICRA2023_Quadruped_Robot_Challenges/README.md

 **Package summary**

-A repository for quadruped robot competition.
+A repository for ICRA2023 Quadruped Robot Challenges.
 Used for build, test, and deployment.

 - Maintainer status: maintained
 - Maintainers